 The Governing Body or Corporation is responsible for the overall functioning of the College.
 Of particular importance is ensuring the quality of the teaching and learning experience at the College and within the wider community.
 In general terms the Corporation is also responsible for the financial health and strategic direction of the College.
 The duty of care to safeguard the College and its assets and account for the use of public funds are fundamental to the role of the Governing Body.
 The Corporation approves the College’s annual financial statements and the latest version of these financial statements can be found here.

-The Corporation meets 10 times a year to undertake its responsibilities and ensure the strategic aims of the college are met.
+The Corporation meets throughout the year to undertake its responsibilities and ensure the strategic aims of the college are met.
 The Instrument and Articles of Government require the Corporation to have an Audit Committee and a Search Committee working alongside the Corporation with terms of reference agreed by the Corporation.
 Each Committee has a membership made up of representatives of the Governing Body and report back to the Corporation on a regular basis.